-Opened in January 2003, the 38,000 sq. ft.
-Metcalf Visual Arts Center symbolizes Taylor’s commitment not just to the arts but to the pursuit of excellence.
-Not only do we have a building entirely dedicated to the study of the visual arts, but we have placed it within the heart of our campus.
+The 38,000 sq. ft.
+Metcalf Visual Arts Center opened in January 2003 and symbolizes Taylor’s commitment to the arts and the pursuit of excellence.
+Not only do we have a building entirely dedicated to the study of the visual arts but we’ve also placed it within the heart of our campus.
 Metcalf’s central location reflects Taylor’s desire to integrate the arts into the mainstream of campus life.

-Created specially as an art building, Metcalf offers a wide variety of spaces in which students can hone their artistic skills and talents.
-Even the hallways are designed to display student art work, along with the gallery, which is used for student and professional art shows.
+Created specially as an art building, Metcalf offers a wide variety of spaces students can hone their artistic skills and talents.
+The hallways are designed to display student artwork along with the gallery used for student and professional art shows.

 Here are some of the facilities and mediums available:

 - Studio available for learning lighting and shooting techniques

 - Mac Lab: Adobe Creative Suite including Photoshop